esheldon/wq/README.md

 The job files and requirements are all in YAML syntax <http://en.wikipedia.org/wiki/YAML>.
-For example, to run the command "script" on a single core, this would be the job file (without indentation)
+For example, to run the command "script" on a single core, this would be the job file

     command: script

-To do the same from the command line

-    wq sub -c script

 You can also put requirements in the job file.
-For example, to grab 3 cores
+For example, to grab 3 cores and only use  nodes from groups gen1 and gen2, but not group slow

     command: script
     N: 3

-To only use nodes from a particular group, add a groups list

     group: [gen1, gen3]

-or using note-taking notation
+    notgroup: slow

+Note group/notgroup are special in that they can take either a scalar or a list.
+You can also specify lists using note-taking notation

     group:
         - gen1
         - gen2

 See the Requirements sub-section for a full list of requirements

+### specifying comands as arguments

+In addition to using job files, you can run a command by specifying -c and an argument

+    wq sub -c script

+Remember to quote commands that have spaces/arguments.
+For example,

+    wq sub -c "script -a input"

 ### Sending Requirements on the Command Line